SangheliosBlack/Template-Server/README.md

 ## Coding Guidelines

 Please follow the coding guidelines outlined in the project.
-If in doubt, refer to the CONTRIBUTING.md file.
+If in doubt, refer to the [CONTRIBUTING](CONTRIBUTING) file.

 ## Code of Conduct

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.

-Thank you for contributing to Mongoose Easy CRUD!
+Thank you for contributing to Template Server!

 ## Contribuidores